TaeKyungg2/taery_resume/CONTRIBUTING.md

 - Suggest new tags/topics
 - Add new resume sections (projects, skills, etc.)
 - Improve formatting or themes
-- Translate resume into another language (e.g. Korean)
+- Translate resume into another language

 ---